kmadjei/LoveMaths-JS-WalkthrouhProject/README.md

 ### Acknowledgements

-- I received guidance from the Code Institute learning platform to build this project.
+- I received guidance from the Code Institute learning platform to build this project led by Matt Rudge, CI Instructor.